yellkrishna/fine-tune-gpt-3.5-CEO-Letters/README.md

 ## Introduction

 This project aims to identify the existence of specific dimensions in letters written by CEOs to shareholders using OpenAI's language model.
 The model is fine-tuned using provided training datasets and accessed through OpenAI's API.
-The API key for the tokens to be consumed while fine-tuning needs to be taken from the OpenAI website and replace the current api_key variable with your key in the Fine-Tuning section of each model provided in the App folder.
+The API key for the tokens to be consumed while fine-tuning needs to be taken from the OpenAI website and the current api_key variable needs to be replaced with your key in the Fine-Tuning section of each model provided in the App folder.
 The accuracy of the model is evaluated using both in-sample and out-of-sample data.

 ## Methodology